guptaNswati/cloned_team01-project01/README.md

 ###### Ship

 src/ship/Arrow.java
-   - An arrow to draw on GUI.
-Also contains and inner private class for key control.
+   - Arrow to indicate ship angle/thrust.

 src/ship/Ship.java
    - The ship class contains data used for physics calculations on itself, and methods to manipulate that data.